GoogleChromeLabs/wasm-bindgen-rayon/README.md

 Since we do want standard APIs like [`Mutex`, `Arc` and so on to work](https://doc.rust-lang.org/std/sync/), you'll need to use the nightly compiler toolchain and pass some flags to rebuild the standard library in addition to your own code.

 In order to reduce risk of breakages, it's strongly recommended to use a fixed nightly version.
-For example, the latest stable Rust at the moment of writing is version 1.50, which corresponds to `nightly-2021-02-11` and is known to work with this crate.
+For example, the latest stable Rust at the moment of writing is version 1.50, which corresponds to `nightly-2021-02-11`, which was tested and works with this crate.

 ### Using config files